Skip to main content

 While the calibration is running, take specific note of the frequency and magnitude of the sensor motion, as well as the still periods following periods of motion.
 When it comes time to capturing your own data, try to replicate these motion patterns to the best of your ability.

-When the script finishes, you'll be left with three artifacts:
+When the run finishes, you'll be left with three artifacts:

-• results.json - a file containing the final calibration and various other metrics.
-You can learn more about results json files here and about manimulating your results using shape commands here.
+• results.mcap: a file containing the final calibration and various other metrics.
+You can learn more about results here and about manipulating your results using shape commands here.

 And that's it!
 Hopefully this trial run will have given you a better understanding of how to capture your own IMU ↔ Camera calibration.